larafranciulli/snowflake-barebones-broker/README.md

 ### Structure of this Repository

 - `broker/` contains code for the Snowflake broker
+- `brokerserverless/` contains code for the serverless version of the Snowflake broker
 - `doc/` contains Snowflake documentation and manpages
 - `client/` contains the Tor pluggable transport client and client library code
 - `common/` contains generic libraries used by multiple pieces of Snowflake